TITLE 7 HEALTH

 D. Certificate of death occurring in a hospital or other institution and not under the jurisdiction of OMI.
 When a death occurs in a hospital or other institution, and the death is not under the jurisdiction of the office of the medical investigator, the person in charge of such institution, or his or her designated representative, may initiate the preparation of the certificate of death as follows.

-188.8.131.52 DELAYED REGISTRATION OF DEATH: Any certificate issued for a death registered after the time prescribed by statute and regulation shall be marked “delayed.”
-The delayed registration of a death shall be registered in the manner prescribed below.
+18.104.22.168 DELAYED REGISTRATION OF DEATH: The delayed registration of a death shall be registered in the manner prescribed below.

 A. If the certifier, at the time of death and the attending funeral services practitioner or person who acted as such are available to complete and sign the certificate of death, it may be completed without additional evidence and filed with the state registrar.
 For those certificates of death filed one year or more after the date of death, the certifier or office of the medical investigator and the funeral service practitioner or person who acted as such must state in accompanying affidavits that the information on the certificate of death is based on records kept in their files.